andrea-giovannetti/site/_pages/about.md

  <p>Welcome to my (temporary) page, where I store some information about myself and what I do as a researcher! </p>
-<p>  I am a <strong>Principal Investigator</strong> at the <a href="https://hilstlab.org/">HILSTLab</a>, and <strong>Assistant Professor in Economics and Quantitative Methods</strong> at the <a href="https://www.acu.edu.au/about-acu/faculties-directorates-and-staff/faculty-of-law-and-business">Faculty of Law and Business</a> of the Australian Catholic University.</p>
+<p>  I am a <strong>Principal Investigator</strong> at the <a href="https://hilstlab.org/">HILSTLab</a>, and <strong>Assistant Professor in Economics and Quantitative Methods</strong> at the <a href="https://www.acu.edu.au/about-acu/faculties-directorates-and-staff/faculty-of-law-and-business">Faculty of Law and Business</a> of the Australian Catholic University, based in beautiful Sydney.</p>

+<p> Before joining ACU, I was a <strong>Marie Skłodowska-Curie fellow</strong> at the <a href="https://www.crim.cam.ac.uk">Institute of Criminology</a> of the University of Cambridge, UK, where I retain a visiting position.
+At Cambridge, I am an active member of the <a href="https://www.vrc.crim.cam.ac.uk/">Violence Research Centre</a> and I also hold a position as associate researcher at <a href="https://www.darwin.cam.ac.uk/">Darwin College</a>. </p>

 <p>I obtained my PhD in Economics in 2018 from the <a href="https://www.southampton.ac.uk/">University of Southampton</a>, UK.
-From 2018 to 2021 I worked as a research fellow at the <a href="https://www.uts.edu.au/about/uts-business-school/economics-department">Economics Department</a> of University of Technology Sydney.</p>
+After that, from 2018 to 2021 I worked as a research fellow at the <a href="https://www.uts.edu.au/about/uts-business-school/economics-department">Economics Department</a> of University of Technology Sydney.</p>

-  <p>Before joining ACU, I was a <strong>Marie Skłodowska-Curie fellow</strong> at the <a href="https://www.crim.cam.ac.uk">Institute of Criminology</a> of the University of Cambridge, UK.
-At Cambridge, I currently hold a position as associate researcher at <a href="https://www.darwin.cam.ac.uk/">Darwin College</a> and I am an active member of the <a href="https://www.vrc.crim.cam.ac.uk/">Violence Research Centre</a> at the Institute.</p>

 <br>